-There’s a difference between being an introvert and a socially anxious introvert.
+Keep reading to find out what the difference is between an introvert and a socially anxious introvert.

 Introversion is part of your nature.
 Your genetics.
 Your inner YOU.
-You either are or you aren’t.
-Being introverted doesn’t automatically mean you’re an anxious individual.
-You can learn skills to manage your social anxiety but you cannot stop being introverted.
+Either you are, or you aren’t an introvert.
+But being introverted doesn’t automatically mean you’re a socially anxious individual.
+You can learn skills to manage your social anxiety, but you cannot stop being introverted.

-For extroverts, if they find themselves in an anxious situation they’ll talk more, while us introverts will talk less.
-This is why many people equate introversion with shyness.
-For those of us who are introverted and socially anxious, we stop talking and fail to express ourselves even if we want to.
+Extroverts, if they find themselves in an anxious situation, they’ll (probably) talk more, while introverts will speak less.
+That’s why so many people equate introversion with shyness.
+The socially anxious introverts stop talking and fail to express themselves even if they want to.

-I’ve always known I was an introvert.
-From a young age, I spent most of my time doing puzzles, coloring, and reading.
 Making friends or navigating social interactions were never my strong suits.
-I went through most of my childhood with just two friends, all the while being envious of the popular girls who had no issue talking to anybody.
+I went through most of my childhood with just two friends while envying the popular girls who had no issues talking everyone’s ears off.

-The moment social anxiety grabbed me by the shoulders was in the second grade.
-I sat next to a girl in class and asked her if she wanted to be friends with me.
-Let me tell you, it took a LOT of courage for me to ask her that, especially in French, because I wasn’t too proficient in it at the time, so to get her response of “I already have friends” was like a knife straight to my heart.
+Let me tell you; it took a LOT of courage for me to ask her that, especially in French, because I wasn’t too proficient in it at the time, so to get her response of “I already have friends” was like a knife straight to my heart.

 That moment in time, and those four words, really did a number on me.
 My therapist tells me I need to let go, but what does she know?!

-After 5 years of being home-schooled, traveling the world alone, and not having any close friends I could turn to, I was the poster child for what a socially anxious introvert looks like.
+After five years of being home-schooled, traveling the world alone, and not having any close friends I could turn to, I was the poster child for what a socially anxious introvert looks like.

 I went to college not being able to raise my hand in class to ask a simple question.
 Let that sink in.
 I wasn’t ABLE to ask a question in front of people.